-The Realignment Practice
+The Practice of Realignment

 “The people most impacted have the answers.
 They are just separated from the resources.”

-Not a lack of good intentions.
-Not a shortage of capital.
-A distance problem.
-Between funders and communities.
-Between stated values and actual practice.
-Between the people making decisions about resources and the people who know how those resources should move.
+That distance is the problem Grants and Grit was built to address.
+Not a lack of good intentions, not a shortage of capital.
+A distance between funders and communities, between stated values and actual practice, between the people deciding how resources move and the people who know how they should.

 Somewhere along the way philanthropy became a game.
-Organizations learned to contort themselves to say what funders want to hear.
-Funders learned to chase headlines and follow what other foundations were doing.
-The distance got too wide and nobody named it.
+Organizations learned to contort themselves into what funders want to hear, funders learned to follow each other, and the gap got wide while nobody named it.
+The Realignment Practice is how we close it.

 WHAT REALIGNMENT ACTUALLY MEANS